VisualComputing/VertexShaders/source.md

 V:

-## Light shaders: per-vertex diffuse light
+## Light shaders: per-pixel diffuse light
 ### Design patterns

 > Pattern 1: Data sent from the sketch to the shaders